 You might think that you can’t make money with blogging, but nothing could be further from the truth.
-The more I dive into the online world, the more I see just how many people are earning a living blogging.
-And I’m not only talking about the ‘big' bloggers who have hit it out of the park (although it’s nice to see those as well, very inspiring!).
-I’m talking about small to medium-sized bloggers who aren’t making six figures but still earning a decent wage to help care for their families.
+The more I dive into the online world, the more I see just how many people are earning a living writing blog posts.
+And I’m not only talking about the big bloggers who have hit it out of the park (although it’s nice to see those as well, very inspiring!).
+I’m talking about small to medium-sized bloggers who aren’t making six figures but still earn a decent wage to help care for their families.

-Here are some real life bloggers and how much they're earning:
+Here are some real-life bloggers and how much they make:

 Friends, that’s just the tip of the iceberg!
-I know people who are making anywhere from a few hundred dollars a month to thousands (one who makes more than $100,000 a month!
+I know people earning anywhere from a few hundred dollars a month to thousands (Michelle makes more than $100,000 a month mostly from affiliate marketing!
 I can’t even imagine!)